chmreid/ubuntu-openvpn-aws-cloudformation/README.md

-# openvpn_aws_cloudformation
+# ubuntu-openvpn-aws-cloudformation

-This is a CloudFormation template to deploy OpenVPN as a personal internet proxy.
-The template provides a fully automated setup and teardown with "one-click" into any AWS region.
+This is a CloudFormation template to deploy an OpenVPN server running on Ubuntu 18.04.
+The template provides a fully automated setup and teardown with "one-click" into select US regions.
 Each time you build a new stack, your endpoint will have a fresh IP, generate new secrets, and create a pre-configured ovpn profile that you can import into any OpenVPN client.

-I've tested with the OpenVPN Connect client on Android, openvpn on Linux, and Tunnelblick on Mac.
+Tested with the OpenVPN Connect client on Android, openvpn on Linux, and Tunnelblick on Mac.

 Usage: